thanakorntha/salifort-employee-churn-prediction/README.md

 ## Data Understanding

 The employee survey data came from [Kaggle](https://www.kaggle.com/datasets/mfaisalqureshi/hr-analytics-and-job-prediction?select=HR_comma_sep.csv).
 The data consisted of approximately 14,999 different employee's self-reported survey responses and 10 features.
-The features included information on satisfactory level, number of project, average monthly hours, time spend company, promotion in the last 5 years, department, and salary rate.
+The features included information on the level of employee satisfaction and performance score, number of project, average monthly hours, time spent at the company, promotion in the last 5 years, department, and salary rate.
 The bar chart below shows the breakdown of how many leavers and non-leavers exist in the data set.

 ![Bar Plot Showing Leavers vs Non-Leavers](./images/stayed_vs_left.png)

-In connection to this, categorical features, such as salary and department, were encoded into dummy variables.
-Some columns were dropped and reformatted into the proper data type.

 ## Modeling and Evaluation